suzu-devworks/suzu-devworks/README.md

-- Hi, I’m @suzu-devworks
+Hi, I’m @suzu-devworks.
+I'm a programmer based in Sapporo, Japan.

-- Sorry for the ugly English.
+Sorry for the ugly English.
 And thank you google translate.

 <!---
 suzu-devworks/suzu-devworks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.